Submitting custom pings¶

 If preferences allow the upload of Telemetry pings, the ping will be uploaded at the next opportunity (this is subject to throttling, retry-on-failure, etc.).

-Every new data collection in Firefox needs a data collection review from a data collection peer.
-Just set the feedback? flag for one of the data peers.
-We try to reply within a business day.
+Every new or changed data collection in Firefox needs a data collection review from a Data Steward.

 When submitting pings on shutdown, they should not be submitted after Telemetry shutdown.
 Pings should be submitted at the latest within: